Heavy and Light Paths and Hamilton Cycles: Introduction and main results

 As an example demonstrating these heuristics and the result, consider the complete binary tree of depth $n$, $T_n$, with root $r$.
 We have that $f\left(T_n, r, n\right)=2^n$, as, indeed, at every step we have two choices, and we thus may anticipate to gain $\frac{n}{2}$ in the expected weight.
 And indeed, by Theorem \ref{expectation}, we have that the expected weight of a heaviest path of length $n$ in $T_n$ starting from the root $r$ is at least $\left(1-o(1)\right)\frac{3n}{2}$, and the expected weight of a lightest path of length $n$ in $T_n$ starting from the root $r$ is at most $\left(1+o(1)\right)\frac{n}{2}$.

 Furthermore, given a mild requirement on the length of the path, we are able to show the typical \textit{existence} of such paths in these graphs. \begin{theorem} Let $G$ be a graph on $n$ vertices with $\Delta(G)\le 3$.
-Let $n^{\frac{1}{2}}\ln^3n\le k \le n$ be an integer.
+Let $\omega\left(n^{\frac{1}{2}}\right)\le k \le n$ be an integer.
 Let $u_0\in V(G)$ with $f(G,u_0,k)=\omega_n(1)$.
-Let $w:E(G)\to \mathbb{R}$ be a weight function on the edges of $G$, assigning independently to each edge a weight distributed according to $exp(1)$.
+Assign independently to each edge of $G$ a weight distributed according to $exp(1)$.
 Then, \textbf{whp}\footnote{With high probability, that is, with probability tending to $1$ as $n$ tends to $\infty$.}, the following holds. \begin{itemize} \item[(1)] There exists a path of length $k$ in $G$ starting from $u_0$ with weight at least \item[(2)] There exists a path of length $k$ in $G$ starting from $u_0$ with weight at most \end{itemize} \end{theorem}

 It is worth noting that Theorem \ref{general statement} utilises two greedy algorithms, whose (quite simple) analysis shows that they typically construct paths of these weights.